chtrembl/azure-cloud/petstore/06-configure-ado-pipeline-for-ci-cd-into-aks/README.md

  - line 11 make sure you are executing this pipeline on only changes from petstore/petstoreservice/* (no need to trigger on petstoreapp changes etc...) (if your cloning/forking this should not change)
  - line 19 overwrite dockerRegistryServiceConnection with the id you copied above
- - line 20 verify imageRepository matches your Azure Container Registry/Image Repository (if your cloning/forking this should not change)
+ - line 20 verify imageRepository matches your Azure Container Registry/Image Repository (keep this as petstoreservice)
  - line 21 verify your containerRegistry is the one configured in guide 00-setup-your-environment (this should match your container registry)
  - line 22 verify your path is correct to the Dockefile (if your cloning/forking this should not change)
  - line 24 overwrite imagePullSecret with '$(crImagePullSecret)', we will inject this sensitive value as a pipeline secret below